 As the wind picks up and a storm blows in, you might notice your dog exhibiting fear.
 Perhaps they pant, start to whine, lick their lips, put their ears back, tuck their tails, shudder, or jump into the bathtub.
-In extreme instances during a storm, dogs can become inconsolable and so agitated that they damage your home or hurt themselves.
+In extreme instances during a storm, some dogs can become inconsolable and so agitated that they damage your home or hurt themselves.

 Veterinarian Nancy Dreschel, an instructor at Penn State’s College of Agricultural Sciences, observed that when the weather changes, signaling a coming storm, many dogs react by producing more of the stress hormone cortisol.
 She and the other researchers were surprised both by how high the frightened dogs’ cortisol levels rose during a thunderstorm and how long they remained elevated afterwards.